 The Best Halloween Movies on Disney+

-When it comes to our ranking of all the major streamers, in terms of their horror and Halloween movie libraries, perhaps it’s no surprise that the family-focused Disney+ falls at the bottom of the list.
-After all, it’s the only one of the major forces in the streaming world with a philosophy that fundamentally puts it at odds with intensely scary or disturbing horror content.
+When it comes to our ranking of all the major streamers, in terms of their horror and Halloween movie libraries, perhaps it’s no surprise that the family-focused Disney+ has typically fallen at the bottom of the list.
+After all, it’s the only one of the major forces in the streaming world with a philosophy that has historically put it at odds with intensely scary or disturbing horror content.
+Until recently, that is, when the greater merging of Disney-owned content suddenly opened the floodgates, resulting in Disney+ receiving many of the same horror films as other streamers like Hulu.
+All of a sudden, there are real horror movies like Alien on Disney+, and you’ve got to admit it’s a weird look.

-At the same time, though, that doesn’t mean there isn’t a decent selection of more wholesome, family-friendly Halloween movies to be found streaming on Disney’s service.
-The company has a long tradition, in fact, of supplying scares in a more gentle and welcoming way, as in the famed Haunted Mansion of the Disney parks.
+At the same time, there’s also a decent selection of more wholesome, family-friendly Halloween movies to be found streaming on Disney’s service.
+The company has a long tradition of supplying scares in a more gentle and welcoming way, as in the famed Haunted Mansion of the Disney parks.
 And you can even visit said mansion via your TV screen, with the Muppets as your guide!
 Who could say no to that?

 These are the best Halloween movies on Disney+: